LET THIS BE YOUR ONE-STOP

 do you know this.

-police were called to a dyslexic rave. some of the people were taking F's. some
+police were called to a dyslexic rave. some of the people were taking F's. some others were injecting herons.

 Not quite a dyslexia story...more like one of those puzzles "Puzzlemaster" Will Shortz posits on NPR on Sunday mornings..."Take the name of a Broadway Theatre; drop its last two letters; double one of the remaining letters; scramble those letters and you get the name of another Broadway theatre...amd here's a hint for all you non-New Yorkers: these theatres are right across the street from one another.
 If you know the answer, drop us a line..."